 We don’t like thinking about the worst-case scenario but we’ve seen what happens when a van is not converted safely, and we don’t want you to be worrying when you’re on the road.

 An annual habitation check is a great way of protecting you, your family and loved ones, giving you all the peace of mind that your van is safe so you can go on your travels, have fun and enjoy!

 At Big V, we have on offer an independent, impartial, campervan habitation checking service that gives you that peace of mind.
 It costs from £200 (depending on your van) and only takes around 2 hours.

 And if there were to be a problem, then we can provide the aftercare service and information to help you put it right.

-Click here or call us to book your Habitation Check now.
+Call us or email on firstname.lastname@example.org to enquire and book your Habitation Check now.

 NB: The habitation check does not include repairing any faults with the appliances or systems in your campervan but this is something we can also do if required.